Traditional Korean rhythm

-Korean traditional rhythm also called Jangdan (장단) is a rhythmic pattern in which the rhythmic form is repeated with a percussion instrument such as a Janggu or hourglass drum.
+Korean traditional rhythm, or Jangdan (장단) is a rhythmic pattern repeated with a percussion instrument such as a Janggu or hourglass drum.
 There is a basic format, but there are many variations while playing the songs.
-Korean traditional music is usually sung within the Jangdan, played by the Janggu or hourglass drum.
+Korean traditional music is usually sung with the Jangdan played by the Janggu.
 This accompaniment is called 'hitting the Jangdan'.
-But in music mainly composed by percussion instruments like Korean traditional folk music, it is called 'hitting the steel' or 'hitting the Pungmul (풍물)' which is Korean traditional folk music.
+But in music mainly composed for percussion instruments like Korean traditional folk music, it is called 'hitting the steel' or 'hitting the Pungmul (풍물)'.
 Jangdan can be categorized into two groups: Jeong-Ak (formal music) Jangdan and Min-Sok-Ak (traditional folk music) Jangdan.